hitsave-io/xyz/client/README.md

 - `python -m venv .env` creates a new python 'virtual environment', this means you can install packages without breaking everything.
 - To activate the shell to use the environment do `source .env/bin/activate`.
 - If you open this directory in vscode with the python extension, it should ask you to use `.env` as the environment and then it will automatically enter the environment in all the shells etc.
-- `pip install -r requirements.txt` installs the packages. `pip install -r dev_requirements.txt` installs the developer reqs (pytest etc).
 - `pip install -e .` installs the `hitsave` package.
+If you get `ERROR: File "setup.py" or "setup.cfg" not found.`, you should upgrade pip with `pip install --upgrade pip`.
+- to install extra deps do `pip install -r dev_requirements.txt`

 ## tests